White Gas

 Must be stored outside in a dry, cool, well-ventilated area away from excess heat, sparks, open flame, and oxidizing chemicals.

-Store upright in its original container or a clearly labeled plastic hazardous goods container.
+Store upright in its original container or in a clearly labeled, approved plastic hazardous goods container.
 Keep away from children and pets.

 Shelf Life